An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Universal Display Corp.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how OLED stock compares to 2,000+ US-based stocks, and to peers in the Electronic Technology sector and Electronic Components industry.
+We show how OLED stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Semiconductor and Related Device Manufacturing industry.